 1. Refinance to a Lower Rate

-If your mortgage has a high interest rate, you can realize significant savings by citrusnorth debt relief online to reduce your interest rate.
+If your mortgage has a high interest rate, you can realize significant savings by citrusnorth debt relief online service to reduce your interest rate, or some top-rated reverse mortgage refinance tool.
 Your reduced interest payments will help you pay off your principal sooner.

 2. Reduce the Length of Your Mortgage

 Even if your interest rate is already low, you can reduce the length of your mortgage to save money and pay off your mortgage sooner.
 However, if you employ this strategy, make sure that your monthly budget can absorb a higher payment.

 3. Make Annual Jumbo Payments

 Most of your monthly mortgage payment goes towards interest.
 However, if you make payments that are larger than usual, the extra funds will go towards the principal of your mortgage.

 Instead of paying your mortgage once a month, pay it every two weeks.
 Over the course of a year, this will effectively turn into an extra mortgage payment, reducing the size of your principal.

 Round up your mortgage payments to the nearest even number.
 If your official mortgage payment is $1,059.67, pay $1,100 every month.
 Even this modest adjustment can help you pay off your loan sooner.

 If you expect that your income will increase over time, increase the size of your mortgage payment each month.
 Even if this increase is modest, the cumulative effect can shorten the length of your mortgage.